 - Identity comes first through strategic design work; guidelines follow to document proper usage

-- Identity defines who you are; guidelines keep teams aligned on presentation
+- Identity defines who you are; guidelines keep distributed teams aligned on presentation

-- Cohesive identity + documented guidelines = faster market recognition and team execution
+- Cohesive identity plus documented guidelines builds faster market recognition and reduces execution friction

 |---|---|---|